-Congratulations to 24 OCM BOCES employees who are retiring by the end of this 2018-19 school year.
-These employees have collectively given the OCM BOCES organization more than 535 years of service.
+Congratulations to our 20 OCM BOCES employees who have retired during this 2019-20 school year or are about to retire before the end of June.
+These employees have collectively given the OCM BOCES organization about 480 years of service.

 Those retiring are: